BeKnowDo/benlido/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 The Pro version will implement the [Google Ads Tag](https://www.pixelyoursite.com/google-ads-tag) with Dynamic Retargeting support for WooCommerce and Easy Digital Downloads.

 Each Global event will be sent to Google Ads too, and you can configure Google Ads conversions.

+Add conversion label to any WooCommerce or EDD event.

 NOT ENOUGH?
 GET MORE WITH THE SUPER PACK: